Gerd Roggensack

-Gerd Roggensack (born 5 October 1941) is a German former football player and manager.
+Gerd Roggensack (5 October 1941 – 17 April 2024) was a German football player and manager.

 Career

-As a player, he spent three seasons in the Bundesliga with 1.
+As a player, Roggensack spent three seasons in the Bundesliga with 1.
 FC Kaiserslautern and Arminia Bielefeld, and was also part of Borussia Dortmund's 1963 German championship winning team.
 Roggensack was among the players involved in the 1971 Bundesliga scandal, scoring the game winner for Bielefeld in a fixed match against FC Schalke 04.

 After retiring as a player, Roggensack went on to manage several clubs in the Bundesliga and 2.
 Bundesliga.

-Personal life
+Personal life and death

-Roggensack is the father-in-law of former Bundesliga footballer Bernd Gorski.
+Roggensack died on 17 April 2024, at the age of 82.
+He was the father-in-law of former Bundesliga footballer Bernd Gorski.